turingschool/curriculum-site/module2/projects/hang-in-there-api/evaluation.md

 _[Back to Hang in There API Home](./index)_

 ## Presentation
-For the project evaluation, each project pair should prepare a 10 minute presentation.Your presentation should cover the following points:
+For the project evaluation, each project pair should prepare presentation.
+Your presentation should cover the following points:

 * Demonstration of functionality via Postman suites
 * Technical quality and organization of the code, identifying code that should be refactored and how it would be refactored